neuromorphs/tonic/docs/install.rst

 Requirements
 ------------
-Tonic is based on PyTorch Vision, which in turn is based on PyTorch.
-This is by far the largest dependency.
-Apart from that, there are a few minor packages that help with decoding file formats, such as h5py, importRosbag, aedat, loris and others.
+Even though Tonic is modeled after PyTorch Vision, it does not depend on it or PyTorch for that matter.
+We want to keep our package lightweight to provide a minimum set of functionality, while at the same time being compatible with mature dataloading classes in larger frameworks.
+We keep dependencies to a minimum set of packages that help with decoding different file formats such as h5py, importRosbag, aedat, loris and others.

 Supported platforms
 --------------------
-This being a Python only package, support across platforms should be without issues for the most part.
+Tonic being a Python only package, support across platforms should be without issues for the most part.
 If you run into any problems installing it on your system, please open a Github issue and we'll look into it.